Take a Class!

 - Musical Improv Level Three

-- Musical Improv Electives
+- Teen Improv Classes

 Improv training can change your life.
 And becoming a skilled and confident improviser is an adventure worth the effort.
 We've built our school around supporting students at every point on their adventure.
 Our curriculum is designed to make our students successful immediately and then build quickly on those successes in a strategic and focused way.
 It will take practice, which is why all of our classes are active - you'll be on your feet, learning by doing, in a culture of mutual support and playful risk taking.
 Progressing through the levels will increase the sophistication of your work by integrating multiple aspects of scenework, group support, comedy technique and game playing, and longer improv structures.
 And the entire endeavor is led by talented and experienced instructors who share the same goal: to make your class experience a success and your graduation performance something truly special.

 The Improv Conservatory Program provides advanced training, turning qualified students into consistent performers.
 It's also the program where veteran improvisers can increase and sharpen their skills.
 This program is performance focused, offering more individualized attention, and a wide variety of classes and workshops.
 The workshops fall under the following categories: Level 5 Intro To Conservatory, Conservatory Skills, Conservatory Performance, and Team Performance Workshop.